raybergholm/BailemosHelsinki/README.md

 This is a chatbot application designed to be run on AWS.
 It integrates with a corresponding Facebook app, the standard use case is that it is connected to a public page and any messages sent to the page IM is forwarded to the chatbot.

+**NOTE:** Due to the changes in Facebook Graph API regarding privacy, even fetching public data from Facebook pages require a full app review process so this project is currently on hiatus.
+Depending on the required workload, I may eventually come back and try to build a new working solution.

 ---

 ## Subsections